 - Investing costs (v day-trading): give up short-term gains (especially with momentum), the inability to hedge can be frustrating if you see an opportunity, adrenaline junkies don’t get their fix.

 - Day-trading costs (v investing): standard processes (shorting-stocks, scalping) are typically -EV (negative expected value), pushing margins require patience and taking loss after loss, if you cannot maintain precision and are ready to constantly pull the trigger – retire.

-- Investing benefits (v day-trading): investing generates wealth; especially in the long-run, bull and bear markets are more predictable without constant trades, investing offers many more options at distance with a comparative low variance.
+- Investing benefits (v day-trading): investing generates wealth; especially in the long run, bull and bear markets are more predictable without constant trades, investing offers many more options at distance with a comparatively low variance.

 Further, Neale Godfrey of Forbes says, “If you are an amateur [at day-trading], you may be playing with fire.
 Your odds of success are like those of any other high-stakes gambler.”

 We combat this day-trading methodology by reiterating to do your homework and set your sights on the long run.
 Oh, and invest in low-cost index funds using DCA.
 Let day traders contribute dollars to the market pool for you to take later.

 Whether they be flash-in-the-pan products (Pokemon and Magic the Gathering cards – possible to reprint en masse) or discontinued/OOP (comic books, vinyl records), there are clear diminishing marginal returns on these “investments.”
 A poor launching pad to start investing.